ovadiagal/rest-demo/README.md

 The web server features the following endpoints:

 ### `GET /api/products`
-Display the list of all products
+Display the list of all products.
 Can test by navigating to http://localhost:3000/api/products after spinning up the server locally.

 ### `GET /api/products/[id]`